-

 The “Gap of Grief”: While cloud providers speed ahead with new features, infrastructure-as-code tools often carry a heavy load of legacy support, creating a measurable lag.
 I’ve been designing cloud infrastructures for over 15 years, and the story is always the same.
 You see a flashy announcement at re:Invent or Ignite—maybe it’s a new high-performance…

-Introduction: The “Lift and Shift” Trap You’ve successfully migrated your first workload.
+Cloud FinOps for engineers isn’t an accounting discipline — it’s an architectural one.
+You’ve successfully migrated your first workload.
 The Terraform applied cleanly, the latency is within bounds, and the cutover was silent.
 Then, 30 days later, the first hyperscaler bill arrives.
 It is 40% higher than your strict estimate.
-Welcome to the “Lift and Shift” trap.
-For traditional sysadmins, hardware capacity…
+Welcome to the “Lift and…

 No One Database Rules Them All: A 2025 Guide to Modern Data Stores